tli432/tli432.github.io/index.md

 ## Research Interests

-My research focuses on the design and analysis of efficient algorithms for *Nonlinear Optimization*, *Stochastic Optimization*, and *Dynamic Decision Making*.
+My research focuses on the design and analysis of efficient algorithms for *Nonlinear Optimization*, *Stochastic Optimization*, and *Dynamic Decision*-*Making*.
 I am particularly interested in

+- **Parameter-free methods for convex and nonconvex optimization**
+- **Stochastic optimization for statistical learning**
 - **Policy optimization and policy evaluation for Markov decision process**
-- **Parameter-free methods for convex and nonconvex optimization**
-- **Stochastic optimization**
 - **Real-life applications:** healthcare, E-commerce, financial industry, etc

 {% include_relative _includes/publications.md %}